 What are the benefits?
 Is it good for you?

-Not only is it delicious and provides great flavour to dishes but beef bone broth is also good for you.
+Not only is it delicious and provides great flavor to dishes but beef bone broth is also good for you.
 It is great for gut health, joint health, skin health, boosts the immune system and more.
 Here is an article on the benefits of bone broth if you are interested in learning more.

 Ways To Use Beef Bone Broth